dtcooper/tomato/docs/server.md

             is a requirement of [Certbot], the underlying component that automatically generates an SSL certificate for you.

-        Now, create a symbolic link for the Nginx Compose overrides,

-        ```bash
-        ln -s docker-compose.nginx.yml docker-compose.override.yml
-        ```
+        The nginx container is now included in the default installation, so no further action need be taken.

     === "Reverse Proxying Yourself"

-        !!! danger "Reverse proxying yourself is **NOT** recommended."
+        !!! danger "Reverse proxying yourself is NOT recommended."
             This is method of setting up Tomato on your server is unsupported, and not recommended.
-However, here is a guide for non-standard setups, or if you don't have port `80` and `443` available on your server.
+However, here is a guide for non-standard setups, or if you don't have port `80` and `443` available on your server and still want to server Tomato on the default web ports.

         Create and edit a file named `docker-compose.overrides.yml`,

-        ```yaml title="server/docker-compose.overrides.yml"
+        ```yaml title="server/docker-compose.overrides.yml" hl_lines="4-6 9-10 13-14"
         services:
+          logs:
+            ports:
+              # Replace 6666 with any port you like (logs server)
+              # WARNING: should NOT be accessible, mark "internal;" with Nginx
+              - 127.0.0.1:6666:8000
+          api:
+            ports:
+              # Replace 7777 with any port you like (api server)
+              - 127.0.0.1:7777:8000:8000"
           app:
             ports:
-              # Replace 1234 with any port you like (app server)
+              # Replace 8888 with any port you like (app server)
-              - 127.0.0.1:1234:8000
+              - 127.0.0.1:8888:8000
-          logs:
-            ports:
-              # Replace 4321 with any port you like (logs server)
+          nginx:
+            profiles:
-              - 127.0.0.1:4321:8000
+              - do-not-start
         ```

-        Then in your web server, reverse proxy into port you chose.
+        Then in your web server, reverse proxy into the ports you chose.

-        If you're using Nginx, you can use configuration like this,
+        If you're using Nginx, you can use this configuration snippet,

-        ```nginx title="sample.conf"
+        ```nginx title="tomato.conf" hl_lines="2 7-8 12-13 24-25 37-38 45-46"
         server {
-          # ... other Nginx config here
+          # ... your other Nginx config goes here

           client_max_body_size 25M;